 The mission of the Academic Support Centers (ASC) is to enhance the academic achievement and educational attainment of all students.
-Academic Support Centers include programs/services for underrepresented populations (first generation, low-income students) and academically at-risk students.
+Academic Support Centers include programs/services for underrepresented populations (first generation, low-income students with disabilities or U.S. ethnic minority students) and academically at-risk students.
 The programs span the educational scope from pre-college to undergraduate and graduate studies.
-The office can be reached by calling (573)986-6135 or visit the website at www.semo.edu/asc.
+The office can be reached by calling (573) 986-6135 or visit the website at www.semo.edu/asc.